PyO3/maturin/Readme.md

 ## Manylinux and auditwheel

 For portability reasons, native python modules on linux must only dynamically link a set of very few libraries which are installed basically everywhere, hence the name manylinux.
-The pypa offers a special docker image and a tool called [auditwheel](https://github.com/pypa/auditwheel/) to ensure compliance with the [manylinux rules](https://www.python.org/dev/peps/pep-0513/#the-manylinux1-policy).
-If you want to publish wheels for linux pypi, **you need to use the manylinux docker image**.
+The pypa offers special docker images and a tool called [auditwheel](https://github.com/pypa/auditwheel/) to ensure compliance with the [manylinux rules](https://www.python.org/dev/peps/pep-0571/#the-manylinux2010-policy).
+If you want to publish wheels for linux pypi, **you need to use a manylinux docker image**.
+The rust compiler since version 1.47 [requires at least glibc 2.11](https://github.com/rust-lang/rust/blob/master/RELEASES.md#version-1470-2020-10-08), so you need to use at least manylinux2010.

 maturin contains a reimplementation of a major part of auditwheel automatically checking the generated library.
 If you want to disable those checks or build for native linux target, use the `--manylinux` flag.

-For full manylinux compliance you need to compile in a cent os 5 docker container.
+For full manylinux compliance you need to compile in a CentOS 6 docker container.
 The [konstin2/maturin](https://hub.docker.com/r/konstin2/maturin) image is based on the official manylinux image.
 You can use it like this:

 ```
 docker run --rm -v $(pwd):/io konstin2/maturin build